About Joey Miller

 Joey has served as a faculty member at Northwestern Feinberg School of Medicine and remains affiliated with Rosalind Franklin University of Medicine and Science as she continues education and support of new medical students and residents and through volunteer work in community-based clinics.

-Joey's groundbreaking book, Rebirth: The Journey of Pregnancy After a Loss, will be published in October 2020 by Hachette Go, an imprint of Hachette Books.
+Joey's groundbreaking book, Rebirth: The Journey of Pregnancy After a Loss, was recently published by Hachette Go, an imprint of Hachette Books.

-Support and highly experienced guidance are available from beginning thoughts about family planning to the creation of your child/children, including navigation of unexpected challenges to those desired end goals.
+Support and expert guidance are available from beginning thoughts about family planning to the creation of your child/children, including navigation of unexpected challenges to those desired end goals.

 Loss & Trauma